dh1ye4y/Options-Analytics/README.md

 Strike percentage relative to current price (example: 1.05 for 5% OTM)

-The script will then perform the full analytics workflow and generate multiple plots.
+## The script will automatically:

+Download historical stock data

+Compute returns and volatility

+Price options using the Black–Scholes model

+Estimate implied volatility

+Generate multiple analytical plots

+Save all plots inside the results/ folder

 ## Analytics Produced